Trade Forex Trading

 There are several popular techniques of interpreting, some of which include:

-Looking for divergences between the RSI & price can prove to be very effective in identifying potential reversal points in price movement.
-Trade long on Classic Bullish Divergence: Lower lows in price and higher lows in the RSI; Trade short on Classic Bearish Divergence: Higher highs in price and lower highs in the RSI.
+Looking for divergences between the RSI and forex price can prove to be very effective in identifying potential reversal points in forex price movement.
+Trade long on Classic Bullish Divergence: Lower lows in forex price and higher lows in the RSI; Trade short on Classic Bearish Divergence: Higher highs in forex price and lower highs in the RSI.
 These types of divergence are often indications of an impending reversal.

 RSI Overbought Oversold Levels: